Where was Mahatma Gandhi on 15 August, 1947?

 From 13 August onwards, Gandhi began efforts to pacify people of either community to end the violence.
 But angry mobs refused to bow down, but Gandhi continued his efforts.

-After a few days Gandhi's efforts were turning to reality.
-Lord Mountbatten, noting this, wrote "In the Punjab we have 55 thousand soldiers and large-scale rioting on our hands.
-In Bengal our forces consist of one man, and there is no rioting."
+After a few days, Gandhi's efforts were turned to reality.
+Lord Mountbatten, noting this, wrote "In Punjab we have 55 thousand soldiers and large-scale rioting on our hands.
+In Bengal, our forces consist of one man, and there is no rioting."